-All ExLing 2021 papers will be published in the 12th volume of the ExLing proceedings series and selected papers will be uploaded on the ExLing YouTube channel.
+All ExLing 2021 papers will be published in the 12th volume of the ExLing proceedings series and selected papers will be uploaded to the ExLing YouTube channel.
 Furthermore, additional publications in special editions will be carried out. additional publications will be published in special editions.

 Publication standards Authors of original research should present an accurate description of the theoretical and experimental background, followed by methodology specifics and results as well as an objective discussion of the significance of the work.

 Authorship Authorship should be limited to those who meet the following criteria: (1) they have made a significant contribution to the conception, design or execution of the reported research and/or (2) have authored the manuscript or revised it critically.
 Others who have made substantial contributions to the research reported, such as technical help, writing and editing assistance, general support, but who do not meet the criteria for authorship should not be listed as authors but should be acknowledged.
 The corresponding author should ensure that all appropriate and no inappropriate coauthors are included in the paper and that all coauthors have seen and approved the final version of the paper and have agreed to its submission for publication.

 Originality and plagiarism Authors should ensure that they have written and submitted only entirely original works, and if they have used the work and/or words of others, then these works must be cited and/or acknowledged appropriately.
 Publications that have been influential in determining the nature of the work reported in the manuscript should also be cited.
 Plagiarism may take many forms, from copying or paraphrasing substantial parts of another’s paper, to claiming results from research conducted by others.
 Plagiarism in any form constitutes unethical publishing behavior and is strictly unacceptable.